pyarisinghk/pyarisinghk.github.io/_posts/2020-5-2-Hello-World.md

 I have been planning to write on pure tech alone and without any distractions.
 Moving to this platform is the first step in that direction and to focus more on technology.

 Thanking the Google India Scholarship, 2018 by Udacity for the inclusivity and the opportunity they gave to a woman of my age to help me take a baby step to come back to pure tech.
-It is from there that I really started creating repos on git.

 Also, a big thanks to Barry Clark for [this](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/ "Barry Clark' post") post which helped to make a super quick transition to github pages!
 Two days of reading (not continuous, ofcourse) and I am here, editing my first blog on Github pages)